Strategy guide

 Hit each skill's Proficient cut score

 If you need 65 for Australia's Proficient level, the real targets are per skill: Listening 58, Reading 59, Writing 69 and Speaking 76.
 Speaking and Writing are usually the gap.
-Aim at the specific skill that is short, not a higher overall average.
+Check the score chart and aim at the specific skill that is short, not a higher overall average.

 - 5